xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h2F-nFRi_Fg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 (Published on Sep 21, 2016)

-For earlier X-Payments versions the process is similar; however, the steps included can be different - {% link "Connecting X-Payments 2.1 x with X-Cart 5" ref_hlRUuVCV %} (video)
+For earlier X-Payments versions, the process is similar; however, the steps included can be different.
+For more info, see {% link "Connecting X-Payments 2.1 x with X-Cart 5" ref_hlRUuVCV %} (video)